Kab1e/Team_NB-IS477_SP26/README.md

 ___

 ## Data Quality Assessment
-Data quality is pretty important to this project because we had to compare and integrate sevene datasets that each had different purposes and even collected from different geographical locations.
+Data quality is pretty important to this project because we had to compare and integrate sevene datasets which each had different purposes and even were collected from different geographical locations.
 The data quality assessment is further explained below:

 **Completeness and Missingness**

-***
+Each dataset was evaluated for missing values and coverage across the time series.
+Not too many missing values were present in the data but the missing values that were present in the data was caused by differences in reporting schedules.
+The missing values were identified and then dropped to ensure alignment across datasets before merging.

 **Accuracy**

-***
+Accuracy was assessed by checking the reliability of the sources where the datasets came from and check if there are any clear outliers within the datasets.
+As the data did come from reliable sources, we assumed the data present was reliably true which was the case.
+We didn't find any outliers in any of the datasets that we checked.

 **Consistency**

-***
+For consistency, it was done by checking if all of the datasets followed an uniform structure in terms of date formating or frequency.
+All time series were standardized to a common datetime format (YYYY-MM-DD) and aligned to a monthly frequency where necessary.
+At the unit level, each series originates from a consistent and well-documented source, so no unit conversions were required.
+However, differences in scale across variables like percentages or index values were preserved, as they reflect the inherent nature of the underlying economic indicators.

 **Issues Identified and Fixes**

-***
+Several issues were identified during the cleaning process.
+Some of these issues are differences in observational frequencies and inconsistent date formats.
+To address these issues, all datasets were converted into a standardized datetime index, resampled to a common frequency, and cleaned using missing-value removal techniques.
+After these adjustments, the datasets were successfully integrated into a unified dataset suitable for analysis and modeling which further explained below.

 ---